Documentation šŸ“–

 overrideAgent

 Override Agent will set another Agent for the rest of the Behaviour Tree from this point and on.
 What this means is that every node underneath this decorator will now be ticked for that new agent and that every task “Self” parameter will use that new agent.
-You can also revert back to the original agent using another Override Agent later one and selecting the “Revert to Original” option.
+You can also revert back to the original agent using another Override Agent later on and selecting the “Revert to Original” option.

 • Success: When the child node returns Success.